 At some DMV offices, you may simply walk in and take the test, and others allow you to schedule an appointment ahead of time.
 Check with yours before you plan to take your skills test.
 When you arrive, you will need to have the required documentation to verify your identity, including: an original copy of your birth certificate, a passport, or naturalization or current immigration documents.
 You will also need to show proof of residency or legal presence with one of the following: tax records, lease or mortgage documents, W-2 forms, or utility bills.
 When your identity and residency have been verified, you are eligible to take your skills test.
 You must take the test in a vehicle that is the same model as the vehicle you will be driving commercially.

-Please note that if you have never been a licensed driver of a personal vehicle, you are ineligible to apply for a CDL.
+Please note that if you have never been a licensed driver of a personal vehicle, you are ineligible to apply for a CDL, which includes a Class B CDL.